help-me-mom/ng-mocks/README.md

 ## How to mock a service

-`ngMocks` provides a `MockService` function that tries its best to facilitate creation of mocked copies for services and tokens.
+`ngMocks` provides a `MockService` function that tries its best to facilitate creation of mocked copies of services.
 It tends to avoid hustle of providing customized mocks for huge services.
 Simply pass a class into it and its result wil be a mocked instance that respects the class, but all methods and properties are customizable dummies.